 Amphetamines can be referred to as ‘smart’ or ‘club drugs’ because they are popular with younger people who are under the impression these drugs are less harmful than other drugs that are considered to be “stronger” such as heroin.
-However, chronic use of amphetamines, like crystal meth, carries the same level of significant damage to physical and psychological health, as well as damaging general quality of life as other debilitating hard drug addictions.
+However, chronic use of amphetamines, like crystal meth, carries the same level of significant damage to physical and psychological health, as well as damaging the general quality of life as other debilitating hard drug addictions.

 People who take amphetamines to fulfill a particular purpose, such as concentration, weight loss, or just to “party”, run the risk of becoming dependent on the drug to achieve their desired effect; becoming entangled in the cycle of misuse that can develop into a brutal addiction.
 On top of the possible catastrophic effects on one’s personal and interpersonal life, amphetamine abuse has serious legal consequences.
 Just one example is that in our home state of California it’s a felony to sell or transport methamphetamine for the purpose of selling it under the Health & Safety Code 11379.